-Maghe Sankranti has different names and way of celebration in different parts and by different community like for Kirat it is Chasok Tangnam and for Indians it is Lohri in Punjab, Bihu in Bengal, Uttarayan in Gujrat and Rajasthan, Pongal in Kerala, Sankranti in Karnataka and Tamilnadu, Makar Sankranti in other parts of India and Nepal.
-But in Nepal it is Chasok Tangnam for Kirat and Maghi for Tharu and for rest of the Nepalis they celebrate it as Maghe Sankranti.
+Maghe Sankranti has different names and ways of celebration in different parts and by different communities for Kirat, it is Chasok Tangnam and for Indians, it is Lohri in Punjab, Bihu in Bengal, Uttarayan in Gujrat and Rajasthan, Pongal in Kerala, Sankranti in Karnataka and Tamilnadu, Makar Sankranti in other parts of India and Nepal.
+But in Nepal, it is Chasok Tangnam for Kirat and Maghi for Tharu, and the rest of the Nepalis, they celebrate it as Maghe Sankranti.
 It is also known as Gheu Chaku Salhu घ्यःचाकु संल्हु in Newari language.

-Special puja is offered as a thanksgiving for good harvest.
-Since the festival is celebrated in the mid winter, the food prepared for this festival are such that they keep the body warm and give high energy.
-Specially root vegetables are eaten during this festival, it is said thatyou are what you eat.
+Special puja is offered as a thanksgiving for a good harvest.
+Since the festival is celebrated in the mid-winter, the food prepared for this festival is such that they keep the body warm and give high energy.
+Especially root vegetables are eaten during this festival, it is said that you are what you eat.

-Our festivals insist us to eat the fruits and vegetables according to our Seasons and body needs, but these things are never studied. why we eat Banana, beaten rice and yogurt in AShar, dry nuts and many fruits in Tihar festival, and roots in Sankranti, we know Root vegetables are rich in potassium, beta carotene, and other essential vitamins and minerals.
+Our festivals insist we eat fruits and vegetables according to our Seasons and body needs, but these things are never studied. why do we eat Banana, beaten rice and yogurt in AShar, dry nuts and many fruits in the Tihar festival, and roots in Sankranti, we know Root vegetables are rich in potassium, beta carotene, and other essential vitamins and minerals.
 Whenever possible, always purchase root vegetables.
-Laddu of til Sesame Ball made with sugarcane juice is specialty of the festival.
+Laddu of til Sesame Ball made with sugarcane juice is a specialty of the festival.

-But Chasok Tangnam falls on a full moon day of the month of Senchengla or the Mangsir month of Nepali calendar it is the most important of Kirat Limbu festivals.
+But Chasok Tangnam falls on a full moon day of the month of Senchengla or the Mangsir month of the Nepali calendar it is the most important of Kirat Limbu festivals.
 This festival.
-“Tangnam” simply means festival in Limbu language.
-Expertite Limbus in Hong Kong and United Kingdom also celebrate Chasok Tangnam.
+“Tangnam” simply means festival in the Limbu language.
+Expertise Limbus in Hong Kong and the United Kingdom also celebrates Chasok Tangnam.